steveiliop56/tinyauth-docs/docs/community/kubernetes.md

   name: tinyauth
 ```

-### 2. Create a secret
+### Create a secret

 First, [generate a secret key](../getting-started.md#installation) based on the installation instructions.

-Next, base64 encode the generated secret key, replacing `'your-generated-secret'` with the actual generated secret, using the following command:
+Next, base64 encode the generated secret key, replacing `your-generated-secret` with the actual generated secret, using the following command:

 ```sh
 echo -n 'your-generated-secret' | base64